"Legacy Martial Arts builds disciplined, confident and respectful citizens through the philosophy of tradition with forward-thinking vision."

 B.S. in Chemistry and minor in Business magna cum laude from Augsburg College

-Certified Personal Trainer National Academy of Sports Medicine with Corrective Exercise, Senior Fitness, and Weight Management (American Council of Exercise) Specialties
+Certified Personal Trainer National Academy of Sports Medicine with Corrective Exercise, Senior Fitness, Women's Fitness and Weight Management (American Council of Exercise) Specialties

 Mr. Smail started his Taekwondo journey in 1994.
 Continuing his training through high school and college Mr. Smail earned the rank of 4th degree black belt, became one of the main teachers at his instructor’s martial art school, earned a number of state championship titles, and eventually opened a Taekwondo club in his hometown of Manchester, MI.
 He became a Certified Instructor in 2005.
 After college, he moved to Minnesota and together with his wife, Master Bushey, they opened Legacy American Martial Arts in 2009.
 Mr. Smail has also earned a purple belt in the Roy Dean Academy Brazilian Jiu Jitsu system and spent time competing in amateur Mixed Martial Arts.